evhub/coconut/HELP.md

 3 |> factorial |> print  # 6
 ```

-Copy and paste the code and tests into the interpreter.
+Go ahead and copy and paste the code and tests into the interpreter.
 You should get the same test results as you got for the imperative version—but you can probably tell there's quite a lot more going on here than there.
 That's intentional: Coconut is intended for functional programming, not imperative programming, and so its new features are built to be most useful when programming in a functional style.

 Let's take a look at the specifics of the syntax in this example.
 The first thing we see is `case n`.
 This statement starts a `case` block, in which only `match` statements can occur.
 Each `match` statement will attempt to match its given pattern against the value in the `case` block.
 Only the first successful match inside of any given `case` block will be executed.
 When a match is successful, any variable bindings in that match will also be performed.
 Additionally, as is true in this case, `match` statements can also have `if` guards that will check the given condition before the match is considered final.
 Finally, after the `case` block, an `else` statement is allowed, which will only be executed if no `match` statement is.